 I think at the end of the day what I really wish to drive across are three things:

-2) Know why you wish to be in a relationship, and when you are in one, make sure you treat your spouse well.
+- Know why you wish to be in a relationship, and when you are in one, make sure you treat your spouse well.
+Their job is not to make you happy.
+You need to be happy on your own first.

-3) There is a reason why some people are extremely successful in their careers, and it definitely has something to do with how they view relationships and treat their spouses.
+- There is a reason why some people are extremely successful in their careers, and it definitely has something to do with how they view relationships and treat their spouses.
+Someone who doesn’t treat their spouse well will never be successful.
+The marriage will drain their energy and drag them down eventually.

 Most of my clients would ask me what they can do to introduce a beneficial element in their charts, or what they can do to solve their problems.
 Metaphysics is not a magical cure and you can not artificially change your chart.
 The only way is to transcend your chart is to start with self-awareness and to make better decisions.
-I can only give my opinions, but to take that first step is really up to the client.
-Most of us would like to think think we are self-aware, but it’s really easier said than done.
-Habits are hard to break.
-If you can consistently make good decisions, you will definitely be happier and become successful.
+When I say “self-aware”, I really do mean being self-aware.
+Most of us would like to think we are self-aware, but it’s really easier said than done.
+Habits are hard to break, but if you can consistently make good decisions, you will definitely be happier and become successful.

 When you start to see everything as a cause-and-effect process, you will have a new perspective on the field of metaphysics, how it explores nature’s laws and describes the unfolding of life.
 There is a reason why a high quality BaZi chart is ‘balanced’ or has a good structure, because it’s simply describing whether our own lives have this balance and whether there’s a structure in place for us to make good decisions.